efengcf/blockchain-developer-bootcamp-final-project/readme.md

 ## Additional functionality for future development
 Subresource integrity checks in index for js game files and prevent unauthorized edits / man in the middle attacks.
 Internal script logic checks for whether game score is achieved within the possible time a snake is "alive" for, if outside the bounds, hidden flag set which when sending a txn to the scoreboard, deletes the score instead.
+I thought about implementing more robust security / authentication of players themselves to only allow 1 submission at a time (and prompt for permission to delete another existing score stored in the contract) by tying addresses into the logic, but felt that was hard to incorporating in a way that didn't feel like even more friction which could drive players away.

 ## Appendix references of some sources used
 https://mozillacampusclubs.github.io/HTML-5-Game-Development/Game-Development.html